tymyrddin/purple/source/docs/resilience/rapid-resilience-review.md

 escalation path; the scenario found it ran to someone who, on the day, would be on a plane.
 Surfacing that was the review's return.

-What follows is an executive dashboard: the top few risks in plain language, the current posture read as ready, partial or exposed, and the decisions leadership owns on investment, staffing and strategy.
+The deliverable is an executive dashboard: the top few risks in plain language, the current posture read as ready, partial or exposed, and the decisions leadership owns on investment, staffing and strategy.
 It is built to be read and acted on in ten minutes.